rafaelbernabeu/validador-senhas/README.md

 # Projeto validador-senhas

-Este projeto utiliza o framework Quarkus (A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.).
+Este projeto utiliza o framework Quarkus (A Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards). \
 Website: https://quarkus.io/ .

 ## Funcionalidade